Easy Copycat Dickey’s Baked Potato Casserole Recipe

 9. Bake at 350 degrees oven for 15 minutes or until the cheese begins to melt.

-baked potato casserole on a plate
+baked potato casserole topped with green onions on a white plate.

-Storage & Reheating Instructions
+Storage & reheating instructions

 • Refrigerator Storage: Store in a covered, airtight container for up to 4 days.
 The flavors improve after a day as they meld together.